 The liabilities show the underlying commitments that the Council has in the long run to pay retirement benefits.
 The total net liability on the Councils Balance sheet in 2021/22 was £44.163 million.
-In 2022/23 this has been revised and the current scheme position is a net liability balance of £4.208 million.
+In 2022/23 this has been revised and the current scheme position is a net asset balance of £25.912 million.